Teaching Methods of the Center for Applied Legal Studies

 6. Advisors’ collective responsibility for intake and withdrawal.
 All of the advisors and the office manager participate in the intake of new clinic cases.
 All of the advisors will participate in any decision about what to do if a client is contemplating discharging the Clinic or if there is reason to consider withdrawing from any ongoing case.

 7. Court rules and ethical requirements.
-Students will comply with all appropriate Court Rules and Rules of Professional Conduct.
+Students will comply with all appropriate court or agency rules and Rules of Professional Conduct.